baraamallah/HARMUN_TRACKER/README.md

         }

-        // Allow Owner to list all user documents (for admin management page) match /users {
+        // Allow Owner to list all user documents (for admin management page)
+        // This requires a composite index on 'role' and 'email' or just being careful with queries.
+        // For getAdminUsers, it queries where role == 'admin'. match /users {
            allow list: if request.auth != null && request.auth.uid == "JZgMG6xdwAYInXsdciaGj6qNAsG2"; // Owner only
         }